AdmiralenOla/Scoary/README.md

                         presence/absence and trait files.
-NOTE: Even though commas are the default they might mess with the annotation column, and it is therefore recommended to save your files using semicolon or tab (" ") instead.
+NOTE: Even though commas are the default they might mess with the annotation column, and it is therefore recommended to save your files using semicolon instead.
                         SCOARY will output files delimited by semicolon --version             Display Scoary version, and exit.